top of page

 Technical Specification of Thule 100502

-The name Thule says so much.
-I've found all their products to be bullet proof and if something goes wrong - they have spare parts readily available and easy to fit.
+I've found all their products to be bullet proof and if something goes wrong - they have spare parts readily available through their online shop and are easy to fit.

-It's worth looking at some of the many Youtube videos that show off its features - such as the inbuilt stand.
+Have a look at one of the many Youtube videos that show off its features - such as the inbuilt stand.

 Red bike packed in a Thule bike box